DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/staff-wellbeing/wellbeing-and-workload-charter.md

 We have weekly staff nominations for thanks and an ‘above and beyond’ award, where our headteacher buys a staff member lunch.

-Regular staff social events out-of-school are scheduled.
+Regular staff social events outside of school are scheduled.

 BA termly wellbeing weeks consist of a carousel of staff mindfulness, relaxation and managing stress sessions.